Intuitive Eating has no rules, only principles.

-Don’t get me wrong – Intuitive Eating guidelines are backed by science.
-The philosophy of Intuitive Eating was popularized by scientists and dietitians Elyse Resch and Evelyn Tribole.
-If you’d like to a list of additional studies from major universities, see this list of published research on Intuitive Eating.
+Don’t get me wrong – Intuitive Eating principles are backed by science, see this list of over 120 published research studies on Intuitive Eating.

 What is Intuitive Eating?
 Looking at the 10 Principles